 Assured performance methods

 These are processes to follow throughout design, construction, commissioning and building handover that reduce the energy performance gap (the gap between predicted energy use and actual energy use).
-These not only help keep the building’s actual carbon emissions to a minimum (as opposed to their predicted emissions using inaccurate methods like SAP), but they also help to ensure occupant satisfaction. uitable methods include BSRIA Soft Landings, NEF / GHA Assured Performance Process, and Passivhaus certification.
-Other processes may be available or become available during the course of the plan.
-Alternative processes proposed by the applicant will be subject to consideration by the Council on their evidence-based merits.
-There are also some additional tools available that are not in themselves an assured performance process but that can assist in improving the energy performance of a building in use, such as BS40101
+These processes aim to minimise a building’s actual carbon emissions (as opposed to predicted emissions using less precise methods like SAP) and enhance occupant satisfaction.
+Examples of suitable methods include BSRIA Soft Landings, NEF / GHA Assured Performance Process, and Passivhaus certification.
+Alternative processes proposed by the applicant will also be considered, provided they demonstrate evidence-based merit and meet the same objectives.
+Additional tools, such as BS40101 are available to support improvements in energy performance but are not in themselves assured performance processes. .
+Other methods may emerge over the course of the plan period and will also be considered.

 Applicability to outline applications